 The level of this allowance is evaluated by management on the basis of factors that affect the collectability of the accounts.
-These factors include, but are not limited to age of balances, financial status of counterparties, payment behavior and known market factors.
+These factors include, but are not limited to age of balances, financial status of counterparties, payment behaviour and known market factors.
 The Company reviews the age and status of financial assets, and identifies accounts that are to be provided with allowance on a regular basis.
 In addition to specific allowance against individually significant financial assets, the Company also makes a collective impairment allowance against exposures which, although not specifically identified as requiring a specific allowance, have a greater risk of default than when originally granted.
 This collective allowance is based on any deterioration in the internal rating of the loans, receivables, and investments since it was granted or acquired.

 These internal ratings take into consideration factors such as concentration risks, identified structural weaknesses and deterioration in cash flows.
 The amount and timing of recorded expenses for any period would differ if the Company made different judgments or utilized different estimates.
 An increase in allowance for impairment losses would increase recorded expenses and decrease net income.

-Impairment losses on insurance receivables and loans and other receivables amounted to P86.17 million and P55.88 million, in 2021 and 2020, respectively, which are presented as Impairment Losses from Financial Assets - net in the statements of comprehensive income.
+Impairment losses on insurance receivables and loans and other receivables amounted to P77.25 million and P86.17 million in 2022 and 2021, respectively, which are presented as Impairment Losses on Financial Assets - net in the statements of comprehensive income.
 The Company's insurance receivables, AFS financial assets, loans and other receivables, and accrued income, net of allowance for impairment losses are presented in Notes 8, 10, 11, and 12, respectively.